jseursing/GhostSchool/README.md

 # GhostSchool
 A rip off of Ms. Pacman utilizing OpenGL.
 The OGL library is a dependency that can be found under the OGL repository.

+PNG files require the third party library SOIL due to me being too lazy to implement this functionality.